apparata/GameInput/README.md

 ## Using GameInput

-Here is an example how to use `GameInput` in a RealityKit `System`.
+Below is an example how to use `GameInput` in a RealityKit `System`.
 Press and value change handlers can be set up for game pad buttons, but they can also be polled in the update loop.

+Currently, `GameInput` only supports one game pad at a time.

 ```swift
 import Foundation